addyosmani/es6-equivalents-in-es5/README.md

 hw.echo();
 ```

+A more faithful (albeit, slightly verbose) interpretation can be found in this [6to5](http://goo.gl/573aDy) output.

 ## Modules

 Modules are mostly implemented, with some parts of the Loader API still to be corrected.
 Modules try to solve many